technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab 4/Lab 4 – Working with Sensitivity Labels.md

 ## Exercise 1 – Enabling support for sensitivity labels

-In this task, you will install the MSOnline module and the SharePoint Online PowerShell module and enable support for sensitivity labels on your tenant.
+In this task, you will install the AzureAD module and the SharePoint Online PowerShell module and enable support for sensitivity labels on your tenant.

 1. Select the windows symbol in the taskbar with the right mouse button and select **Windows PowerShell (Admin)** and run as administrator.